Boulder Snowfall Totals & Accumulation Averages

 How Many Snowstorms Boulder Gets

-Snowstorms of over five inches a day normally occur five times a year.
+Snowstorms of over five inches a day normally occur six times a year.
 One of those days, on average involves a major blizzard that dump ten inches or more.

 How Much Snow Normally Accumulates in Boulder

-For about two-fifths of winter days, Boulder has at least an inch of snow on the ground.
+For about a third of winter days, Boulder has at least an inch of snow on the ground.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.